 Some musicians have a unique touch – you can identify them within a few notes.
-In Bruford’s case, his snare drum is his main audio imprint (analysed by Bill on his website).
+In Bill Bruford’s case, his snare drum is his main audio imprint.

 But he also always had a highly-original composing style before his retirement in 2009, and both are very much in evidence on the excellent Earthworks album.

 Bruford had spent the mid-’80s winding down Crimson and duetting with ex-Yes keyboardist Patrick Moraz, mostly in spontaneous improvisation mode, but now a new musical approach was called for.

 He had based his career on defying expectations and he did it again in 1986, forming a quartet made up two young jazz tyros best known for their work in big-band-extraordinaire Loose Tubes (keys man Django Bates and saxist Iain Ballamy) plus acoustic bassist Mick Hutton.

 Bruford chose well: Bates and Ballamy were excellent and prolific composers too.
 Also key to this new band was Bruford’s development of a very advanced electric/acoustic kit whereby he could play chords and melodic ideas alongside a ‘standard’ jazz setup.

 This approach also chimed well with Bates’ propensity on both acoustic piano and synth.
 On the latter instrument, he was fast becoming almost as recognisable as Jan Hammer, Joe Zawinul, Chick Corea or George Duke.